-We prefer that scores on both verbal and quantitative components of these tests be at least in the 75th percentile.
-If a student is applying for admission to a math-intensive program (e.g. Management Science), the quantitative component should be much higher (90th percentile +).
+We strongly prefer GRE, GMAT or GMAT Focus Edition scores with both verbal and quantitative components ranking at least in the 75th percentile.
+If applying for admission to a math-intensive program (e.g. Management Science), the quantitative component should be much higher (90th percentile +).

 Most of our successful applicants score very well on these tests.
 In the last two years, for example, the average GMAT (or GRE converted to GMAT) has exceeded 700.

-The PhD program at Ivey is a full-time program and students are expected to be on campus during this period.
+The PhD program at Ivey is a full-time program and students are expected to be on campus during their time in the program.

-Applicants who applied last year must file a new application, pay the full application fee, and submit transcripts covering any academic work undertaken since the time of last application.
+Yes.
+Previously submitted applications will not be reviewed.
+Applicants must submit a new application, pay the full application fee, and submit transcripts covering all academic work, including any undertaken since the time of last application.

 We only admit outstanding applicants and have no set quota.
-In the last 5 years, for example, class size has ranged from 6 to 14 students each year.
+In recent years, class size has ranged from nine to 16 students each year.

 They are not required.
 However, papers that you have written and which have been published will be considered in support of your application.

-You must apply through the PhD program – individual faculty cannot make offers of admission.
-However, we encourage you to speak with faculty in your area of interest to make sure you would be a good fit for the school.
+You must submit an application.
+Individual faculty cannot make offers of admission.
+We encourage you to speak with faculty in your area of interest to make sure our program is a good fit for you.

-If you have questions about a particular field, you should contact the respective PhD faculty coordinator (also found at the bottom of each discipline page):
+If you have questions about a particular field, you should contact the respective PhD faculty discipline coordinator (name and contact information available at the bottom of each discipline page).